plague-spreader/markov-text/README.md

 # markov-text

-This is a bunch of Python script for generating random text from input data.
+This is a bunch of Python scripts for generating random text from input data.